taraqfarhan/ggl/README.md

 ggl [-gm|--gmail] [search query] ggl [-h|--help]

-The following two commands will only work for Google Chrome : ggl [-p|--profile <profile name>] <search query>
+The following command are only for Google Chrome ggl [-p|--profile <profile name>] <search query>
 ggl [-l|--list]

 For every web-browsers
--im --img --image                                   show the image section for the search -v --vid --video                                    show the video section from the search -y -yt --youtube                                    search the youtube -w --wiki --wikipedia                               search the wiki -g -gh --git --github                               search the github -s -st --stack --stackoverflow                      search stack-overflow -d --ddg --duckduckgo                               search duckduckgo search engine instead of google -gm --gmail                                         open your gmail's inbox if query is not given else search your mail -h --help                                           display this help page -i --incog --incognito
+-im --img --image                   show the image section for the search -v --vid --video                    show the video section from the search -y -yt --youtube                    search the youtube -w --wiki --wikipedia               search the wiki
+-g -gh --git --github               search the github -s -st --stack --stackoverflow      search stack-overflow -d --ddg --duckduckgo               search duckduckgo search engine instead of google -i --incog --incognito              open the browser in incognito mode -h --help                           display this help page -gm --gmail                         open your gmail's inbox if query is not passed,
+                                    else search your mail with that search-query

-Only for Google Chrome:
+Only for Google Chrome
 -p --profile                        set a specific chrome profile for searching -l --list                           list all the chrome profiles

 EXAMPLES:
 ggl why programmers hate everyone